uliana1one/KeyPass/README.md

 ## Installation

 Currently, this package is in development and not yet published to npm.
-To use it in your project:
+There are several ways to test it in your project:

+### Method 1: Using npm link (Recommended for local development)

+This method is fully supported and recommended for local development:

 1. Clone the repository:
 ```bash